yonasmulae/powerball/README.md

 Sometimes if I am lucky, I can get this one:

-Grading: Today’s Powerball Winning Numbers (27 points)
+Grading: Today’s Powerball Winning Numbers
-•	The first five numbers (purple) are random numbers drawn from 20 numbers (11 points) – hard code results in zero points.
+•	The first five numbers (purple) are random numbers drawn from 20 numbers – hard code results in zero points.
-•	The first five numbers (purple) should be in ascending order (11 points) - hard code results in zero points.
+•	The first five numbers (purple) should be in ascending order - hard code results in zero points.
-•	The Powerball number (gold) is a random number drawn from 10 numbers from 1 to 10.
-(5 points) - hard code results in zero points.
+•	The Powerball number (gold) is a random number drawn from 10 numbers from 1 to 10. - hard code results in zero points.
-Grading: Your lucky numbers: (32 points)
+Grading: Your lucky numbers:
-•	The first five numbers (purple) are random numbers drawn from 20 numbers (12 points) – hard code results in zero points.
+•	The first five numbers (purple) are random numbers drawn from 20 numbers – hard code results in zero points.
-•	The first five numbers (purple) should be in ascending order (15 points)  - hard code results in zero points.
+•	The first five numbers (purple) should be in ascending order  - hard code results in zero points.
-•	The Powerball number (gold) is a random number drawn from 10 numbers from 1 to 10 inclusively.
-(5 points) - hard code results in zero points.
+•	The Powerball number (gold) is a random number drawn from 10 numbers from 1 to 10 inclusively. - hard code results in zero points.

 Part IV: Use if or switch conditional statements to display the result based on your lucky numbers and winning numbers.
-(20 points)
 •	Correct White Balls and the Powerball: Jackpot $324,000,000
 •	5 Correct White Balls, but no Powerball: $1,000,000
 •	4 Correct White Balls and the Powerball: $10,000